-Countertop and portable ice makers are smaller in size and easy to store, making them an excellent option if you live in an apartment or have a small kitchen.
+Countertop and portable ice makers are smaller in size and easy to clean and store, making them an excellent option if you live in an apartment or have a small kitchen.
 Due to their smaller size, countertop ice makers only produce around 10 to 30 pounds of ice a day.

 Pros of portable ice makers